Our Work With Aboriginal Communities

 Our focus in carrying out our monitoring and assessment role is providing strategic and timely feedback to agencies, to enable them to address any shortcomings or gaps that may impact on the capacity of OCHRE to meet its objectives.

-On 31 May 2016, in a special report tabled in Parliament, the Acting NSW Ombudsman made recommendations on fostering economic development for Aboriginal communities in NSW.
-The intention is to inform the work of AA in developing the Aboriginal Economic Prosperity Framework under OCHRE.
+On 31 May 2016, in a special report tabled in Parliament, the Acting NSW Ombudsman made recommendations on fostering economic development for Aboriginal communities in NSW, including the development of the Aboriginal Economic Prosperity Framework under OCHRE.